Construction Engineer Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for construction engineer roles in Connecticut?

-The H-1B is the most widely used visa for construction engineers in Connecticut, as the role generally qualifies as a specialty occupation requiring at least a bachelor's degree in civil or construction engineering.
+The H-1B visa is the most widely used visa for construction engineers in Connecticut, as the role generally qualifies as a specialty occupation requiring at least a bachelor's degree in civil or construction engineering.
 The O-1A is an option for engineers with documented exceptional achievements.
-Canadian and Mexican nationals may qualify for TN status under the engineer category with appropriate credentials.
+Canadian and Mexican nationals may qualify for TN visa status under the engineer category with appropriate credentials.

 Which cities in Connecticut have the most construction engineer sponsorship jobs?